jefdaj/gander/README.md

 edited 'folder1/folder2/file2.txt/file2.txt' (8c0899af -> a86b253f)
 ```

-Everything works similarly with directories and binary files,
+Everything works similarly with directories and binary files.
-except that the directory hashes don't follow an external standard.
+Directory hashes are the hash of their sorted content hashes.
+That way you know that all the contents are identical, even if some file names changed.

 Find dupes within a folder
 --------------------------